Reviewed March 2020

 Getting back to intimacy after being diagnosed with herpes

 Herpes is caused by a virus called herpes simplex (HSV).
 There are two types of herpes simplex; type 1 which normally causes cold sores, and type 2 which usually causes genital herpes.
 Type 2 is less common, but it is possible for the two types to cross over areas.
-This does mean you catch genital herpes from a cold sore or vice versa.
+This does mean you can catch genital herpes from a cold sore or vice versa.

 What are the symptoms of herpes?

-The symptoms associated with type 2 HSV can be severe with painful blisters appearing on the vagina and vulva.
-This can be accompanied by swelling of the area, vaginal discharge, pain when passing urine and a flu like illness.
+The symptoms associated with type 2 HSV can be severe, with painful blisters appearing on the vagina and vulva.
+This can be accompanied by swelling of the area, vaginal discharge, pain when passing urine, and a flu-like illness.
 Taking an antiviral drug, such as aciclovir, can reduce the length of symptoms in each episode.
 If you notice any symptoms you should go to your doctor or local GUM clinic for a diagnosis and treatment.

 How do you catch and pass on herpes?

-Genital herpes is acquired by contact with infective blisters or cold sores on the mouth, genitals or anus.
+Genital herpes is acquired by contact with infective blisters or cold sores on the mouth, genitals, or anus.
 It is also possible to get an infection from other lesions such as a herpetic whitlow; a lesion on the finger or thumb.